GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 You should see the command arrive at both clients.

 ### To connect a local MQTT client

-If instead you want to connect a client local to the machine where you are running the `kubectl` commands, you can forward the MQTT port:
+If instead you want to connect a client outside the cluster, you can forward the MQTT port:

 	kubectl port-forward svc/mqtt-bridge 1883:1883

+Depending on the kubernetes setup, you may choose to expose the MQTT service externally.

 ## Cleanup and Next Steps

+To use kustomize to delete the resources in Kubernetes:

 	kubectl delete -k bridge/

-Delete the cloud project
+To delete the cloud resources, delete the tutorial cloud project.

+Some areas this pattern can be extended:

+ - Integrate the bridge with IoT Core's [Gateway Feature](https://cloud.google.com/iot/docs/how-tos/gateways/)
+ - Add a form of device local auth via a custom mosquitto auth layer
+ - Add local TLS to MQTT broker